 Here is a chart of the pros and cons of upgrading legacy proprietary systems versus replacement with a new modular I/O solution.

-A NOTE ABOUT TIME TO IMPLEMENTATION: The major barrier to choosing modular I/O solutions has always been the time required to implement versus their custom counterpart.
-However, along with advancements in the systems themselves, GSE has been able to bring the implementation time down to a couple of weeks for a typical simulator.
+The major barrier to choosing modular I/O solutions has always been the time required to implement versus their custom counterpart.
+However, along with advancements in the systems themselves, GSE has reduced implementation time to a couple of weeks for a typical simulator.

 If you’ve read this far, you’re likely interested in learning more about the modular solution providers available today and how their solution stacks up against the competition.

-As an experienced simulator I/O replacement partner, we have extensively researched and implemented some of the top names in modular I/O. The chart below compares a handful of the most prominent modular I/O solution providers; Beckoff (EtherCAT IO), Wago (750), and Weidmuller (u-Remote).
+As an experienced simulator I/O replacement partner, GSE has extensively researched and implemented some of the top names in modular I/O. The chart below compares a handful of the most prominent modular I/O solution providers; Beckoff, Wago (750), and Weidmuller (u-Remote).

 GSE can help you determine which I/O solution is best for your plant’s simulator.
 We’ve implemented modular systems on over a dozen simulators.
 Contact us to schedule a consultation.